sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/batch_changes_design.md

     <th>Where is the desired state computed?</th>
     <td>The deployment controller (part of the Kubernetes cluster) consults the DeploymentSpec and continuously computes the desired state.</td>
     <td>
-      <p>The <a href="https://github.com/sourcegraph/src-cli">Sourcegraph CLI</a> (running on your local machine, not on the Sourcegraph server) consults the campaign spec and computes the desired state when you invoke <code>src campaign apply</code>.</p>
+      <p>The <a href="https://github.com/sourcegraph/src-cli">Sourcegraph CLI</a> (running on your local machine, not on the Sourcegraph server) consults the batch spec and computes the desired state when you invoke <code>src batch apply</code>.</p>
-      <p><strong>Difference vs. Kubernetes:</strong> A campaign's desired state is computed locally, not on the server.
+      <p><strong>Difference vs. Kubernetes:</strong> A batch change's desired state is computed locally, not on the server.
 It requires executing arbitrary commands, which is not yet supported by the Sourcegraph server.
-See campaigns known issue "<a href="../../../batch_changes#server-execution">Campaign steps are run locally...</a>".</p>
+See Batch Changes known issue "<a href="../../../batch_changes#server-execution">Batch Changes steps are run locally...</a>".</p>
     </td>
   </tr>
   <tr>
     <th>Reconciling desired state vs. actual state</th>
     <td>The "deployment controller" reconciles the resulting PodSpecs against the current actual PodSpecs (and does smart things like rolling deploy).</td>
-    <td>The "campaign controller" (i.e., our backend) reconciles the resulting ChangesetSpecs against the current actual changesets (and does smart things like gradual roll-out/publishing and auto-merging when checks pass).</td>
+    <td>The "Batch Changes controller" (i.e., our backend) reconciles the resulting ChangesetSpecs against the current actual changesets (and does smart things like gradual roll-out/publishing and auto-merging when checks pass).</td>
   </tr>
 </table>